meeran2019/microservice-architecture/Overview.md

 ## Solution Overview:

-It is of 3 tier architecture which consists of front end, back end and database layer.
+It is 3 tier architecture which consists of front end, back end and database layer.

 #### 1. Infrastructure Platform Selection:
 Compare to Onprem which require investment in hardware and lack of ability to scale easily.